 From Calgary, take Highway 1 to the Seebe exit, get on to Highway 1A and continue 11 kilometres to Grotto Lake Parking lot.
 Take the Grotto Creek trail until you come to a park bench, then head into the creek (do NOT enter the creek until you are past the magnesium carbonate plant or you will have to climb over a lot of deadfall/driftwood).
 Also, do not proceed beyond the falls at the end of the creek unless you are an experienced ice climber with proper ice climbing gear.

 |Christmas Eve 2015 at Grotto Canyon|

 Johnston Canyon, located in Banff National Park, is stunning any time of year.
 Don’t be turned off by the tour buses and crammed parking lot.
 This many people cannot be wrong; Johnston Canyon is a beautiful, must-stop spot.
 Although you will not be walking on the frozen creek for the majority of the hike, icewalk gear is vital to safely traverse the icy catwalks and pavement.

 |Johnston Canyon Catwalk|

 It is 2.2 kilometres round trip to the Lower Falls or 5.4 kilometres round trip to the Upper Falls.
-Lower Falls is a beautiful destination in itself, but if you can make it to Upper Falls, you will be rewarded by higher, even lovelier falls.
-While you can access the creek between Lower and Upper Falls, you should stay off the ice as the snow/ice bridges may not be as solid as they appear and water is still flowing beneath the ice.
+Lower Falls is a beautiful destination in itself, but if you can make it to Upper Falls, you will be rewarded by larger falls.
+While you can access the creek between Lower and Upper Falls, you should stay off the ice as the snow/ice bridges may not be as solid as they appear and water is still flowing beneath the ice (it is also a ticketable offense to go off the trail with penalties of up to $25,000).
 For more ice safety tips, please see this post.